 My research focuses on broad interdisciplinary approaches to addiction and its related social and personal harms.
 This means that I necessarily work across fields that include sociology, anthropology, psychology, biology, and political-economy.
 It has also allowed me to develop specialized research methods in network analysis and hard-to-reach populations, methods that are needed to do research with groups that are highly stigmatized and often not easy to find.
-This includes work on rural drug injectors in Puerto Rico.
-We have operated a three- to five-person field team and permanent field station in Puerto Rico’s interior since 2013.
-We also have ongoing partnerships with researchers from the University of Alaska-Fairbanks (where I serve in a permanent visiting professor role as President’s Professor of Biomedical Research, in affiliation with the Center for Alaska Native Heath Research) and with the University of Massachusetts’ School of Public Health.
+This includes work on rural drug injectors in Puerto Rico, rural drug users in the Great Plains, and substance users in Alaska.
+We have operated a three- to five-person field team and permanent field station in Puerto Rico’s interior since 2013, and have recently opened new field stations here in Nebraska.
+We also have ongoing partnerships with researchers from the University of Alaska-Fairbanks (where I serve in a permanent visiting professor role as President’s Professor of Biomedical Research, in affiliation with the Center for Alaska Native Heath Research) and with the University of Michigan’s School of Public Health.
 These collaborations focus on two distinct projects in rural Alaska that focus on suicide prevention and substance abuse prevention through culture-focused interventions in predominantly Alaska Native communities.
-Together with Professor Bilal Khan, I help develop software that allows for better field work and project evaluation, including network data collection software and simulation tools.
+Together with Professor Bilal Khan, I help develop software that allows for better fieldwork and project evaluation, including network data collection software and simulation tools.
 Altogether, the research describe above has been supported by more than $6 million in NIH and NSF grants over the last 10 years.

-In addition to my work as Principal Investigator at the REACH Lab, I also serve as a the Director of UNL’s Minority Health Disparities Initiative.
-In this role I mentor junior faculty and post-doctoral scholars in project design, grant writing, project management, and overall professional development.
+In addition to my work as Principal Investigator at the REACH Lab, I also serve as a the founding Director of UNL’s Rural Drug Addiction Research (RDAR( Center, an NIH-designated Center for Biomedical Research Excellence.
+In addition, I am the Director of UNL’s Minority Health Disparities Initiative and the Associate Dean for Research in UNL’s College of Arts and Sciences.
+In these role I mentor junior faculty and post-doctoral scholars in project design, grant writing, project management, and overall professional development.
 Mentees come from a range of departments including Psychology, Counseling, Sociology, Nutrition, Ag Econ, Communication Studies, and others.
-Over the last four years, minority health research at Nebraska has increased 15-fold, and it will continue to grow as new scholars are hired and added to the program.
-In academic year 2017-8, UNL minority health scholars submitted more than $25 million in research funding proposals.

 In general, the REACH lab accepts one student each year onto the team.
 Students work as a TA until they have completed a master’s thesis.
 After this, students are generally supported by external fellowships though one of the Lab projects.
 At that stage they no longer have any teaching assistant responsibilities, but are instead full time Lab researchers while completing their coursework and dissertation.
 Work in the Lab is demanding, generally more so than simply completing a PhD.
 As such, it is not the right place for every graduate student.
 But the extra work is rewarded by being part of a team that is there to support the student’s class work as well as their research plans.
 For the right person, it is a unique graduate school experience and one that can lead to a promising research career.
 Each year the lab sends multiple undergraduate students on PhD programs, and graduate students on to tenure track jobs or prestigious NIH post-doctoral fellowships.